duckduckgo/duckduckhack-docs/ddh-intro.md

 **Instant Answers are an opportunity for anyone to create their own results. **

-Instant Answers appear on DuckDuckGo.com above ads and organic links, which serves [millions of searches](https://duckduckgo.com/traffic.html) every day.
-Instant Answers are created by an open source community of developers [around the world](http://duckduckgo.meetup.com/).
-Welcome to our community!
+Instant Answers appear on DuckDuckGo.com above ads and organic links, on [millions of searches](https://duckduckgo.com/traffic.html).
+Instant Answers are created by an open source community of developers [around the world](http://duckduckgo.meetup.com/) like you.
+Welcome!

 [![slack](http://docs.duckduckhack.com/assets/slack.png) Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).